goodloop/autoware_auto_mirror/src/planning/astar_search/design/astar_search-design.md

 Having the costmap A* search can create smooth and kinematically feasible trajectories that avoid obstacles using Hybrid A* algorithm.

+Additionally the algorithm has implemented a Reeds-Shepp cost estimation algorithm, which makes the found paths smooth and optimal.

 Planning returns a boolean that indicates if planning succeeded and one of the following statuses for better verbosity:
 * `SUCCESS` - planning succeeded
 * `FAILURE_COLLISION_AT_START` - planning failed because of an obstacle inside vehicle's footprint at the starting